adamsol/Pyxell/README.md

 * Classes with safe references
 * Inheritance and virtual methods
 * Nullable types
-* Full transpilation to C++17 and compilation to machine code
+* Full transpilation to C++ and compilation to machine code
 * Automatic memory management (utilizing C++'s smart pointers)

 To do: